PygmalionAI/blog/src/content/posts/pygmalionai_website/index.md

 No. There will be no invasive safety guardrails.
 The only thing the site will moderate:
 - Adult content characters must be kept private
-- Publicly posted characters will have some generation differences when chatted with to respect the original intent of the creator
-- Publicly posted characters will go through a human moderated approval queue
+- Publicly posted characters will go through a human moderated approval queue.
+Approved creators can skip this queue.

 Please read further if you want to know why.